ynsok/LiveRead/README.md

 I'm taking data from https://newsapi.org/ and  showing depends on category, the next step will be

-2.give the opportunity to save the post
-3. create widget
+The next step is to create StackWidget which will be contain posts

 To these project I'm using :